 About Fast Fresh Instant Pot Lo Mein:

 Well, it IS almost that easy, but it turns out making Instant Pot Lo Mein wasn’t quite so straightforward as I initially thought it might be.
 I don’t think any Instant Pot recipe has given me so much angst.
 Well, maybe hard-boiled eggs.
-They rate right up there on my pain in the patootie scale to master.
+They rated right up there on my pain in the patootie scale to master, but that recipe is perfected, too.
 But back to the Lo Mein.
 Trying to get gorgeous, fresh tender-crisp veggies done in the same pot as the noodles took a bit of finagling.

 Now if you’ve cooked in the IP, you gotta know that the shorter recipes are sometimes trickier than longer ones.
 There’s little room for error when you’re cooking at three times the speed for just a few minutes.
 So let’s talk about the components of this Fast Fresh Instant Pot Lo Mein and how cooking them translates to the Instant Pot in a way that’s going to make each part of the Lo Mein shine, the noodles, the veggies, and the sauce.